Health and Wellness Centre Renovation at Koffler

 Improve accessibility into and within the building

-Promote resiliency, sustainability, well-being and low carbon and energy solutions
+Promote resiliency, sustainability, well-being, and low carbon energy solutions

 Modernize the Centre

-The project is currently in progress, with Enform Architects working diligently to bring this vision to life.
+Phase 2 of the project is currently under construction, with Enform Architects working diligently to bring this vision to life.
 Stay tuned for updates as we continue to refine and enhance the UofT Health and Wellness Centre at Koffler Centre, ensuring it becomes a beacon of holistic well-being for the University of Toronto community.

 In-Progress